Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 Engagement Model

-We run a working process designed for decision-makers: align stakeholders, document controls, implement collaborative security, and maintain continuity.
+We run a working process for decision-makers: align stakeholders, document the control layer, implement collaborative security, and maintain continuity over time.

 1) Discovery & Alignment